-The sub-fund management pursuits an "Environmental, Social and Corporate Governance (ESG) Thematic concept" by investing exclusively in DWS ESG and SDG fixed income and equity funds.
+The sub-fund management pursuits an "Environmental.
+Social and Corporate Governance (ESG) Thematic concept" by investing exclusively in DWS ESG and SDG fixed income and equity funds.
 It is intended to invest in ESG investment funds with different types of thematic focus for the equity fund component of the portfolio.

-The sub-fund's assets are predominantly invested in securities from issuers that comply with defined minimum standards in respect to environmental, social and corporate governance characteristics.
+At least 51% of the sub-fund's net assets are invested in assets that comply with DWS standards in respect to environmental and social characteristics as well as good governance practices as detailed below.